Accurate information ‘under greater threat than ever’ from misinformation

 Getting accurate information online is “under greater threat than ever before” and government, regulators and social media firms need to do more in response, fact-checking charity Full Fact has said.

-In its annual report, the charity accused the US government of making the term misinformation “politically charged” by suggesting fact-checking was restricting debate and free speech.
+In its annual report, the charity accused the US government of making the term misinformation “politically charged” by suggesting fact-checking is restricting debate and free speech.

 “Full Fact’s 2025 report is being published at a moment of crisis for anyone who cares about verifiable facts – a time of global upheaval, as the second Trump administration rewrites the rules of American engagement and western political norms,” the report said.

-It added that is was a time to “stand up for our values” and that, although it was an impartial charity, it would “not be impartial about the proposition that facts matter”, and that the ability to “identify, verify, and think critically about information is essential to any meaningful public debate in the UK”.
+It added it is time to “stand up for our values” and that, although it is an impartial charity, it will “not be impartial about the proposition that facts matter”, and the ability to “identify, verify, and think critically about information is essential to any meaningful public debate in the UK”.

 The charity said: “Yet today, the United States is charting a different course.